Searching for a cool Viking name for your little warrior? Look no further!

 This name is really only found in Iceland, Sweden, and Norway, which makes it score high on the originality charts outside of Scandinavia.

 Now for the guys!
 Many of these names are taken directly from Norse gods.
 Some of these are well-known thanks to the popular culture of today, others less so.
 Let's dive right in…

 The hammer-wielding god of thunder and lightning – or the handsome, tight clad saviour of American pop-culture; either way you look at it Thor is a pretty heroic name for your little dude.

 You will receive thunderous applause for authenticity if you go with the Scandinavian spelling Tor, pronounced more or less as it’s spelled.

 What could be cooler than the name Bear?
-Yes, as in the animal.
-This name has seen a rise in popularity after the Vikings TV series, but has been a staple in Norway for…well…ever.
+Yes, as in the animal, as this is the direct translation from Norwegian to English.
+This name has seen a rise in popularity after the Vikings TV series, but has been a staple in Norway for… well… ever.